oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 ![Oracle Solution Center EMEA > Fn Handson: Functions and Events > image2019-10-11_10-48-23.png](image2019-10-11_10-48-23.png)<br>
 <br>
 You should see a list of buckets , one for each user.
 Locate your bucket, it will be named after your user id.
+Note that the property "Emit Object Events" has been enabled which causes changes in the object store to fire events to the events service.
+This was set when the bucket was created for you.

 By clicking on the bucket name created for you, you should see there are no objects currently uploaded.